CogStack/CogStack-NiFi/nifi/README.md

 ## `nifi.properties`
 This file allows users to configure operational settings for NiFi on more granular level, such as the max. number of flow files to be buffered, the amount of space dedicated for data provenance, etc.

-This custom image will use less resources and storage size for data provenance, flow files storage and indexing operations.
+This custom image will use less resources and storage size for data provenance, flow files storage and indexing operations (mostly to avoid exceeding Java Max Heap Size errors).
 The corresponding properties have been commented out in the file.

 ## `zookeeper.conf`
 Apache Zookeeper is a highly consistent, scalable and reliable cluster co-ordination service.
 When deploying Apache NiFi, an exernal Apache Zookeper service can be used or embedeed within NiFi service (the default option).

-This custom image will use Zookeeper Embedeed within NiFi service and uses the default `zookeeper.properties` file.
+This custom image will use embedeed Zookeeper within NiFi service and will use the default `zookeeper.properties` file.